amitabhaMit/proj/README.md

-I am sending you the worldbank database and program files in ZIP format.
+I am sending you the TEST database and program files in ZIP format.